-Falkirk Council will set the pay structure, grades and number of spinal column points within each grade and will determine the appropriate grade for each post.
+Falkirk Council sets the pay structure, grades and number of spinal column points (SCP) within each grade and determines the appropriate grade for each post.

-The Craft and SJC grades and salary scales are set out below and are based on a full time employee working 37 hours.
+The Craft and Scottish Joint Council (SJC) grades and salary scales are set out below and are based on a full time employee working 37 hours.
 An employee working less than 37 hours a week will be paid pro rata to the hours worked.
-For those with protection payments, see Protection of hours.

 * Overtime limit SCP 61

-Employees with less than 6 month's service in the grade by 01 October shall be granted their first increment with effect from the day following the completion of 6 months service after their appointment, promotion or re-grading.
-Thereafter they will, where applicable, receive an annual increment on 01 October each year.
+Employees who start between 1st April and 30th September will receive their first increment with effect from the day following the completion of 6 months service after their appointment, promotion or re-grading.
+Thereafter they will, where applicable, receive an annual increment on 1st October each year.

 - Year 1 – 50% of full time rate

 - Year 2 – 70% of full time rate